Loading Video...

 Activity

 The properties of a material make it just right for some purposes.
-In this activity you’ll explore the special properties of latex rubber, and how this valuable material can be used and re-used.
+In this activity, you will explore the special properties of latex rubber and discover how this valuable material can be used and re-used.

 Deconstruction